jhws/calculator/README.md

 # calculator
-A Simple calculator web app
+A Simple calculator made with js